Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

-Check with your local building department to find out if a permit is needed for new window installation.
-This is usually the case if the current window opening will be modified to accommodate a different size or type of window.
-A permit may also be required if you live in a state considered to be in the hurricane zone located along the East Coast and Gulf Coast where impact-resistant windows are mandatory.
+Before installing new windows, check with your local building department to determine if a permit is required.
+This is typically necessary when replacing windows if the existing window opening will be modified to accommodate a different size or style.
+Additionally, if you live in a hurricane-prone area along the East or Gulf Coast, you may need a permit for impact-resistant windows, which are required by local building codes.

 Scheduling the Window Installation